cmichi/uulm-slide-templates/README.md

 [io-2012-slides](https://code.google.com/p/io-2012-slides/), originally
 developed by Google (based on the trunk code from February 16, 2014).
 I have adapted the slides for university presentations, which I held.

-The result is a template `template-uulm.html`.
-You can view it [here](http://cmichi.github.io/uulm-slide-templates/template-mi.html).
+The result is a template `template-uulm.html`, which you can view [here](http://cmichi.github.io/uulm-slide-templates/template-mi.html).

-It contains logos for the Institute of Media Informatics and the Institute of Distributed Systems.
+The template fits the *Institute of Media Informatics* and the *Institute of Distributed Systems*.
+To change the institute which is displayed in the slides just rename the folder `images/slide-institute-mi` to `images/slide-institute`.

 For general instructions on how to use the template see the text below or watch this [video](https://www.youtube.com/watch?v=WRvECXyWj80).